felippe-regazio/logflake/README.md

 5. The datetime notation (in `en` by default).
 You can change the locale on the options.

-6. How many times this same log() function has been called at the current runtime/process.

-You can disable or enable the items `2, 3, 4, 5, 6` on the `LogFlake` options.
+You can disable or enable the items `2, 3, 4, 5` on the `LogFlake` options.

 ### The log() function